 Stephanie Swanson, Director of Marketing, Advanced Clinical

-The year 2020 has been a game changer for so many due to the challenges presented by COVID-19.
-This year also presented life sciences marketing teams with the unique challenge of having to shift strategic marketing plans and priorities in a way that helps companies step outside functional silos and really come together with clients and internal staff to present solutions to the market that keeps drug development on track during a time of so many unknowns.
+The year 2020 was a game changer for so many due to the challenges presented by COVID-19.
+It also presented life sciences marketing teams with the unique challenge of having to shift strategic marketing plans and priorities in a way that helps companies step outside functional silos and really come together with clients and internal staff to present solutions to the market that keeps drug development on track during a time of so many unknowns.

 Whether it’s an emerging biopharma, large pharmaceutical, medical device company – or job seekers who have come to Advanced Clinical desperately looking to be placed in a new position in an economy that has slowed down – it’s been important to put quickly into action Marketing plans that allow us to adapt and better serve our clients.
 Pharma and biopharma especially are facing new pressures to stay ahead of drug development timelines, realize increased efficiencies and control costs.

-In this blog, I’m excited to share the top 3 approaches our Marketing team implemented in order to better position ourselves this year and into 2021 in a way that creates opportunities for not only our company, but our life sciences clients and consultants.
+In this blog, I’m excited to share the top 3 approaches our Marketing team implemented in order to better position ourselves amidst a pandemic and into 2021, in a way that creates opportunities for not only our company, but our life sciences clients and consultants.

 1. Better understanding external stakeholder needs during a pandemic